 These cross-basis specifications were fitted in Poisson time-series regression models to estimate relative risk of natural-cause deaths, adjusting for day-of-week and trends within the five-month window using a natural cubic spline of 5 degrees of freedom of the warm season day of year, and adjusting for over-dispersion.
+In addition, we adjusted for daily counts of COVID-19 deaths in order to account for their temporal trends, which were different from those for the rest of non-external causes of deaths combined.

-In calculating relative risks, we used the daily maximum temperature at which the minimum mortality risk was observed (70°F; see Figure 3 in the main text)-often referred to as "minimum mortality temperature"[6]-as the reference temperature.
+In calculating relative risks, we used the daily maximum temperature at which the minimum mortality risk was observed (71°F; see Figure 4 in the main text)-often referred to as "minimum mortality temperature"[6]-as the reference temperature.
 We estimated attributable (heat-exacerbated) deaths above the median temperature (82°F) during the past decade.
 The current median temperature provides a policy-relevant floor for excess death estimates, defining a meaningfully "hot but less than extreme" reference for public health messaging.

-The regression model described above was run in each of the 5-year moving time windows between 1971 and 2020 (yielding 46 estimates).
+The regression model described above was run in each of the 5-year moving time windows between 1972 and 2021 (yielding 46 estimates).
 Note that the natural cubic splines used for the non-linear temperature-mortality relationship and adjustment for within-season trends allow these fits to change over the years.
 The minimum mortality temperature described above was also allowed to change for each time window within a range of 70 to 78, using the method suggested by Tobias et al.[6]

 The attributable deaths from these models were estimated using attrdl function developed by Gasparrini and Leon.[7]
-All models were fitted using dlnm package[8] with R statistical software (version 4.2.2; R Development Core Team).
+All models were fitted using dlnm package[8] with R statistical software (version 4.2.3; R Development Core Team).

-The annual average attributable deaths for the extreme heat event indicator for the most recent 5-year period (2016-2020) were 115 (95% Confidence Interval [95CI]: 50, 177).
-Corresponding attributable deaths for daily maximum temperature above 82°F were 345 (95%CI:139, 549).
-They correspond to approximately 0.6% and 2%, respectively, of all natural-cause deaths during May-September (~18,000 for 2016-2020) on average each year.
-The trend in estimated heat-exacerbated deaths shown in the main text Figure 3 in part reflects the change in the average warm-season deaths, which ranged from ~29,000 for 1971-1975 to ~18,000 for 2016-2020.
+The annual average attributable deaths for the extreme heat event indicator for the most recent 5-year period (2017-2021) were 98 (95% Confidence Interval [95CI]: 34, 157).
+Corresponding attributable deaths for daily maximum temperature above 82°F were 568 (95%CI: 223, 874).
+They correspond to approximately 0.5% and 3%, respectively, of all natural-cause deaths during May-September (~19,000 for 2017-2021) on average each year.
+The trend in estimated heat-exacerbated deaths shown in the main text Figure 3 in part reflects the change in the average warm-season deaths, which ranged from ~28,000 for 1972-1976 to ~19,000 for 2017-2021.
 However, the overall pattern of a decline in the first 30 years and an increase in the past decade was also seen when the attributable fraction, rather than the absolute counts, was plotted over time.